Introduction

 NOTE: When using aerosols, be careful not to contaminate adjacent areas when spraying the aerosol.

-NOTE: For more information, see Section 501-25B «Body Repair - Corrosion Protection».
+NOTE: For additional information, refer to Section 501-25B, Body Repair - Corrosion Protection.

 Install a new item.

-- Alignment stand
+- Positioning stand

 - Universal measuring system

-- assembly stand
+- Assembly stand

 - Ruler or tape measure